 How Much Does an Interior Designer Make?
-(Salaries in 2023)
+Salaries, Facts & FAQs

 Landing a job in the design field is a dream for many creative-minded people.
 However, increased competition and a fluctuating economy have discouraged many from chasing their dreams.
 What if we told you that you can still chase down your dream while making money at the same time?

 Interior designers work with all types of clients.
 You can f freelance or work for a firm.
 Either way, interior designers are in high demand, especially in an ever-expanding housing market.

 But if you’re reading this, it’s because you have one question: how much can you make as an interior designer?
 Let’s find out!

 What Is an Interior Designer?

 Interior designers are primarily responsible for creating aesthetically pleasing rooms and functional spaces for various buildings.
 They work with clients ranging from homeowners to large corporations.
 An interior designer is a licensed professional who breathes artistic vision, aesthetics, and functionality into the planning and overall design of a specific space.

 They have a much broader role and set of responsibilities than someone who is simply an interior decorator.
 Interior design encompasses the artistic and technical sides of design.
 As an interior designer, you need to analyze, plan, develop, design, and execute all aspects of decorating an interior space.

 Due to the extensive responsibilities and nature of the job, interior designers are compensated accordingly.

 Average Salaries of Interior Designers